18 email marketing performance metrics for improved campaign tracking

 3

-Focus on optimizing your campaigns for opens, clicks and conversions to increase sales and revenue.
+Focus on leading indicators: Increasing opens, clicks and conversions will likely lead to increased sales and revenue.

 -